Summary

 - Immunisation is about 95% effective and is recommended for all infants and young children, adolescents and those in high-risk groups.

-- The National Immunisation Program provides free vaccinations against hepatitis B for babies from birth.
+- The National Immunisation Program provides free vaccines against hepatitis B for babies from birth.

-- In Victoria other groups at high risk can also receive free vaccination against hepatitis B.
+- In Victoria other groups at high risk can also receive free vaccines against hepatitis B.

 - Common vaccination side effects are usually mild and temporary, and do not require specific treatment.